cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 #### Examples

-You can use [this docker-compose file](https://github.com/cossacklabs/acra/blob/master/docker/docker-compose.translator-ssession-connector-http.yml) as a playgroung, it will bring up AcraTranslator and expose its HTTP server at `127.0.0.1:9494`.
+You can use [this docker-compose file](https://github.com/cossacklabs/acra/blob/master/docker/docker-compose.translator-ssession-connector-http.yml) as a playground, it will bring up AcraTranslator and expose its HTTP server at `127.0.0.1:9494`.

 Here you can see few examples using `curl`.
 HTTP API allows bulk requests as well as simple ones (one at a time).